Pontiac Tempest: First generation (1961–1963)

 Another departure from the other Y-body cars was the Tempest's 9 in brake drum, which used five studs on the same bolt circle ("five-on-four-and-a-half") and 15 in wheels - a configuration unique among General Motors cars.
 Both Buick and Oldsmobile had standardized their Y-body cars on an odd 9.5 in brake drum with four lug studs on a 4.5 in-diameter circle (a "four-on-four-and-a-half" bolt pattern), with 14 in wheels.
 This arrangement was also not used by other General Motors cars at the time.

 Along with the Trophy 4 engine line another optional engine for the Tempest in 1961 and 1962 was the innovative aluminum Buick-built 215 cubic inch (3.5 L) V8.
 It is estimated that just 3,662 Tempests were ordered with the 215 engine, or about 1% of production.
 This engine produced, in its various incarnations, from 155–215 hp despite weighing just 330 lb installed.

 The engine blocks used for 215-V8 engines installed in Tempest models were distinct from 215-V8 engine blocks used in other models because, in addition to Buick factory markings, they were also hand-stamped at the Pontiac plant with the Vehicle Identification Numbers of the individual vehicles that they were installed in.
 Thus, in 1961, all Pontiac 215 engine blocks begin with "161P"; for 1962 the stamping began with "162P".
 Further code numbers indicated the car's transmission (manual or automatic).

 In 1961, the transmission choices were a three-speed column-shifted manual with a non-synchronized first gear, or a two-speed automatic transaxle controlled by a small lever to the right of the ignition switch on the instrument panel.
-Called TempesTorque in company literature but unmarked on the unit itself until 1963, it was similar in concept to the Chevrolet Powerglide automatic transmission used on the Chevrolet Corvair, though few parts overlapped.
+Called TempesTorque in company literature but unmarked on the unit itself until 1963, it was similar in concept to the Chevrolet Powerglide automatic transmission used on the Chevrolet Corvair, although few parts overlapped.
 For 1962, a floor-mounted, fully synchronized four-speed manual transmission became available.

-At its introduction, the Tempest was only available as a four-door pillared sedan and as a station wagon that, like other Pontiac station wagons of the time, had the name Safari added to it.
+At its introduction, the Tempest was available only as a four-door pillared sedan and as a station wagon that, like other Pontiac station wagons of the time, had the name Safari added to it.
 A pair of two-door coupes (one of which was named LeMans) were added at the end of 1961, both in the 1961 body style.